-Your child just lied to you.
+You don’t think your child is telling the truth.
 You can see it on their face.
 They won’t make eye contact.
 They are trying to hide the object they don’t want you to see.
 Before you react and send them to time out, consider what they are thinking.

 We, as parents, need to be careful to know our children so that we can know how best to help them handle situations that come up in their lives.
-Of course, if you can tell that your child is intentionally and deliberately deceiving you then there needs to be consequences.
+Of course, if you can tell that your child is intentionally and deliberately deceiving you then there need to be consequences.
 Otherwise ask these questions.
 What was the intent of the child?
 Was the child playing make-believe?
+What was he thinking?

 Play is a wonderful way for children to navigate social situations.
 Make sure your child wasn’t just trying out an answer to see your reaction.
 Was the child’s answer trying to “help” another child by his response?
 (For example, A child might say he “likes” someone else’s project when he does not.)

 Was he trying to please you his parent by saying something that was not true but was the answer you would expect or want?
 This kind of lying is identified as a prosocial response.

 Emphasize that you as a parent are pleased when your child is honest; which means telling what actually happened.

 There are great rewards for having the reputation of being honest, having a good name, and integrity.
 These traits are taught little by little and line upon line.
 Give your child the teaching he needs so he can make good choices in a variety of social settings.